byggstyrning/ifctester-revit/README.md

 Let's implement a button that triggers a command in the host application.
 The command must edit data.

+_BREAK 10 min_

-# 5. Let's build a visualization tool
+# 5. Let's build a data visualization panel

+_Estimated time: 45 min_

+- [ ] Extract data from the host application
+- [ ] Send data to WebView2
+- [ ] Render data visualization using charting library
+- [ ] Add interactivity that triggers host commands